Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_aws_msk/getting_started_with_snowpipe_streaming_aws_msk.md

 wget https://repo1.maven.org/maven2/org/bouncycastle/bcpkix-fips/1.0.3/bcpkix-fips-1.0.3.jar -O $pwd/kafka_2.12-2.8.1/libs/bcpkix-fips-1.0.3.jar

 ```
+Note that the version numbers for Kafka, the Snowflake Kafka connector, and the Snowpipe Streaming SDK are dynamic, as new versions are continually published.
+We are using the version numbers that have been validated to work.

 #### 6. Retrieve the broker string from the MSK cluster.
 Go to the [MSK](https://us-west-2.console.aws.amazon.com/msk/#/clusters) console and click the newly created MSK cluster, it should have a substring `MSKCluster` in its name.